+Light-impact construction

-Light-impact construction Designing regenerative solutions is one thing, building with a low environmental impact is yet another.
+Designing regenerative solutions is one thing, building with a low environmental impact is yet another.
 It means avoiding non-renewable resources and using (and preserving) renewable ones.
 It means recovering waste streams, recovering water, recovering energy.
-It means applying manufacturing techniques that do not harm but instead help restore the environment.
-It means engaging with universities, start-ups and spin-offs to develop materials that are both low carbon and highly resource efficient.
-Guided by scientific research and inspired by experts in the field, we are working towards light-impact materials and production processes.
-Light-impact materials Our starting point A material which is resource efficient by nature.
+It means applying manufacturing techniques that do not harm but

+Light-impact materials

+Our starting point

+A material which is resource efficient by nature.
 EQUITONE panels are thin and lightweight and can be cut to size to clad virtually any building façade with a minimum of material use per square metre.
 Made of water, Portland cement, cellulose and natural minerals, they are also perfectly recyclable.

+Lightweight

-Lightweight Low material usage/m
+Low material usage/m2

-Ready to be recycled

 Our target

 By 2030, we want to go beyond resource efficiency and experiment with innovative techniques, green technologies and alternative raw materials to substantially decarbonise our materials.

 Here is how

+instead help restore the environment.
+It means engaging with universities, start-ups and spin-offs to develop materials that are both low carbon and highly resource efficient.
+Guided by scientific research and inspired by experts in the field, we are working towards light-impact materials and production processes.

+$\mathcal{A}$

+Ready to be recycled

 Light-impact construction

 Light-impact production

 Our starting point

 We are actively working to reduce the energy, water and carbon footprint of both our production facilities in Belgium and Germany:

+4

 100% of the electricity we use in both our production facilities comes from certified renewable sources.

 A significant part of our energy mix (about 40%) is generated locally by our own solar farms and cogeneration units.

+100% of the remaining electricity which is not generated in our production facilities, comes from certified renewable sources.

 We use 0 potable water in industrial processes.
-We recycle and reuse wastewater and treat it before releasing it back into the environment and we continuously invest in improved treatment techniques.
+We recycle and reuse

+wastewater and treat it before releasing it back into the environment and we continuously invest in improved treatment techniques.

+Our targets

+\\\\

-Over 65%\ of our materials are sourced from local suppliers within a radius of 150 kilometres from our factories\.
-More than 65%\ of supplies to the Belgian factory are transported over water\, preventing noise and air pollution from nearly 3,000 trucks every year. \ See Material Sustainability Datasheets for exact and up-to-date figures.
-Our targets We want to create a new generation of fibre cement with minimal impact and maximum durability, without compromising on technical performance.
+We want to create a new generation of fibre cement with minimal impact and maximum durability, without compromising on technical performance.
 Think in terms of reduced water use, zero landfill and reduced carbon emissions from operations.

 Here is how

+Over 65%\ of our materials are

+sourced from local suppliers within a radius of 150 kilometres from our factories\.
+More than 65%\ of supplies to the Belgian factory are transported over water\, preventing noise and air pollution from nearly 3,000 trucks every year. \ See Material Sustainability Datasheets for exact and up-to-date figures.
 We don't just want to be make bold commitments for the future - we want to drive fact-based conversations.
 Which is why we have developed Material Sustainability Datasheets, to openly share the factual environmental performance of our materials.
 Click the tiles below to see the current environmental impact of each of our materials.